What to do in retirement?

 6. Hilde: Du bist jetzt 62.
 Wann genau möchtest du in Rente gehen?
 (You are 62 now.
 When exactly would you like to retire?)

 7. Wolfgang: Am liebsten zum Ende des Jahres.
-(Preferably at the end of the year.)
+(Ideally at the end of the year.)

 8. Hilde: Ich verstehe.
 Aber im April haben wir noch ein sehr wichtiges Firmenereignis.
 Möchtest du bis dahin noch bleiben?
 (I understand.
 But in April we still have a very important company event.
 Would you like to stay until then?)

 9. Wolfgang: Okay, ich denke, im Mai ist es auch in Ordnung.
-Dann wäre ich 63 Jahre alt.
+Dann wäre ich 63.
 (Okay, I think May is fine too.
-Then I would be 63 years old.)
+Then I would be 63.)

 10. Hilde: Das hört sich gut an.
-Dann bekommst du auch mehr Rente.
+Dann bekommst du wahrscheinlich auch mehr Rente.
 (That sounds good.
-Then you'll also get a higher pension.)
+Then you will probably also receive more pension.)

 11. Wolfgang: Perfekt.
 Danke für deine Hilfe.
 (Perfect.
 Thank you for your help.)

-1. Wann möchte Wolfgang letztlich in Rente gehen?
+1. Warum möchte Wolfgang früher in Rente gehen?